The 2008 Celtics are planning a title anniversary vacation, and Ray Allen isn't invited

 “The mindset we had.
 The guys on our team.
 You wouldn’t do anything like that.
 It makes you question that series in the Finals. … Who were you for?
 You didn’t bleed green.
 People think we had a messed-up relationship.
 It’s not the greatest.
 But it’s not just me.
 I called and reached out to a couple of other vets and asked them what they wanted to do with the situation.
 They told me to stick with what we got [without Allen].”

-Excepting Allen, Rondo has contacted each member of the ’08 title team, save for P.J.
+Rondo has contacted every other member of the ’08 title team save for P.J.
 Brown, who he’s still trying to locate, and several members of the squad told him not to invite Allen, Spears reported.

 “I mean, Ray left,” an anonymous teammate told The Undefeated.
 “He left to the enemy.”